-

 In syncing mode, the central part of the screen is occupied by the timeline, leaving less space for subtitles.
 It is still possible to insert new subtitles in syncing mode, but this requires clicking a link and does not support continuous, effortless typing.

-To speed up your subtitling and avoid clicking around the editor, click the more commands >> link in the Keyboard Controls panel to display more keyboard shortcuts.
+To learn how to speed up your subtitling and avoid clicking around the editor, click the See more shortcuts link in the Keyboard shortcuts panel.

 That means that at least one subtitle lacks text or timing.